adkelley/javascript-to-purescript/tut01/README.md

 4. Use `map` to take `str` out of the Box, and trim it using `trim` function.

 5. Here's where things become very different from the JavaScript example.
-Besides static type checking, many PureScript library functions have been written to help deal with possible runtime errors at the compiler stage.
-Here, it is possible that when we attempt to convert a number string (e.g., "1") to a number, `fromString` might not have given an actual number (e.g., "this is not a number").
+Besides static type checking, many PureScript library functions have been written to help deal with possible runtime errors, but at the compiler stage.
+It is possible that when we attempt to convert a number string (e.g., "1") to a number, `fromString` might not have given an actual number (e.g., "this is not a number").
 So, instead of ignoring the dire consequences, `fromString` returns a `Maybe String` type.

  `Maybe String` serves as a clear signal to the programmer and the compiler that the possibility of a non-integer character, and you deal with it.
 I won't get into the `Maybe` constructor just yet because it is too early in this series.
 But to deal with it, I decided to use the `fromMaybe` function that will convert the string to '0', if ever `fromString` detects that it has been given a non-integer character by returning `Nothing`.
 Finally, the `$` operator is the reverse of `#`.
 It allows us to avoid placing parenthesis around `fromString s` - nice!

-8. Now it's time to fold 'em and go home.
-We convert the character to lower case, then use `singleton` to convert our `Char` to our output type, `String`. `foldMap` applies these function expressions to the character in Box, and returns the transformed string to our `main` caller method covered in the next section.
+8. Convert the character to lower case, then use `singleton` to convert our `Char` to our output type, `String`.
+Again, `map` applies these function expressions to the character in Box

+9. Now it's time to fold 'em and go home. `extract` takes the value out of the Box and we return the transformed string to our `main` caller method covered in the next section.

 ### Call the function and log the result